0djentd/emtk/README.md

 There is a few operators that invoke UI popups with similar or extended functionality as well.

-EMTK uses EMTK, modal_input and class_var_editor_ui as python modules.
+EMTK uses EMTK, modal_shortcuts and class_var_editor_ui as python modules.

 # Installation
 Linux: